 2. Reclaim Life Purpose

-Therapy is very effective for long-term sobriety.
-Working with a therapist can expose the root source of addiction.
+Talk therapy is very effective for maintaining long-term sobriety.
+Over time, working with a therapist can help you expose the root source of addiction.
 Therapy assists in healing from past trauma and teaches healthy coping skills.
 Family therapy is also very beneficial.
 Family therapy works to repair relationships and educate loved ones on addiction.
 The National Institute on Drug Abuse states that family involvement can prevent relapses and increase the likelihood of recovery.

 4. Advocate for Addiction Recovery